CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 3. **step out:** to step out the specific function

 #### How can you start to debug a program from a certain line using the debugger?
-1. Create breakpoint on desired line
+1. Create breakpoint on desired line (with red dot)
 2. Run the debugger

 ### Version control